-MasterCard Worldwide is a charge card cooperative owned by a collection of 25,000 plus financial institutions worldwide.
-These financial service firms issue MasterCard brand credit and debit cards, allowing people to process payments between banks used by consumers, merchants, credit unions, and the banks whom the holder of the card uses (or the banks issuing their cards).
+MasterCard Worldwide is a credit card cooperative owned by a collection of 25,000 plus financial institutions worldwide.
+These financial service firms issue MasterCard-brand credit and debit cards, allowing people to process payments between banks and vendors.
+The MasterCard network serves consumers and merchants worldwide, while credit unions and banks issue cards to customers.

 Realtime Gaming Casinos Accepting MasterCard